Wikia/mobile-wiki/README.md

 ## Testing on devices
 ### Using IP over the same network
 To test on your mobile device, connect both your development machine and your device to the same network.
 You can then visit Mercury on your device by using your machine's IP address (on OS X, you can get that using `ifconfig`).
-The URL should look something like: `//10.10.10.123:8000/wiki/Foo`.
-You can't use subdomains with IP addresses, but you can change your test wiki manually by editing your [`wikiFallback`](https://github.com/Wikia/mercury/blob/master/config/localSettings.base.ts#L28).
+The URL should look something like: `//muppet.10.10.10.123.xip.io:8000/wiki/Foo`.

 ## Troubleshooting
 ### Errors while running `npm run dev`